 Express your preference for palliative care or hospice care.
 Palliative care staff assess and manage your symptoms to prioritize and maximize your comfort.
 The goal of hospice care is to provide relief from physical, spiritual, and emotional pain that can be present during the last stage of life, and to support your loved ones.
-Visit https://ruralhealth.und.edu/projects/nd-palliative-care-task-force for more information about palliative care and hospice care in North Dakota.

-- 3) Reflect on the following questions to help your health care agent make treatment decisions that match your wishes and values: - What makes life most worth living? - Is your main goal of medical care to maximize time and prolong your life, or to maximize quality of life and keep you comfortable? - What are your beliefs about when life would be no longer worth living? - Are there any personal, cultural, or religious beliefs that may help guide your care? - What brings you feelings of comfort/support? - 4) Share your care goals, treatment preferences, and wishes for serious illness and end-of-life situations with your health care agent and your health care provider.
+- 3) Reflect on the following questions to help your health care agent make treatment decisions that match your wishes and values: - Is your main goal of medical care to maximize time and prolong your life, or to maximize quality of life and keep you comfortable? - What makes life most worth living? - What are your beliefs about when life would be no longer worth living? - Are there any personal, cultural, or religious beliefs that may help guide your care? - What brings you feelings of comfort/support? - 4) Share your care goals, treatment preferences, and wishes for serious illness and end-of-life situations with your health care agent and your health care provider.
 Ask your health care provider how your current medical condition(s) may impact your likelihood of recovering from COVID-19. - 5) Complete a health care directive form to appoint your health care agent.
 In it, clarify your goals of care, treatment preferences, and special concerns about COVID-19.
 Share a copy of your completed health care directive with your health care agent and your health care provider.
-For North Dakota health care directives, visit https://www.honoringchoicesnd.org/directives/
+For North Dakota health care directive forms, visit: www.acpnd.org.